|

 Reminiscing by looking at photos and talking about favorite memories can help a child come to terms with a loss.
 Children may appreciate being given pictures or treasured belongings to remember a loved one by.
 For example, a boy might enjoy inheriting grandpa's stamp collection or a favorite hat.

-Role playing or make-believe can a help a child make sense of a loss.
-A doll house is a great way to let a child project her feelings onto characters and to reenact real-life scenarios she is trying to understand.
+Role-playing or make-believe can help a child make sense of a loss.
+A dollhouse is a great way to let a child project her feelings onto characters and to reenact real-life scenarios she is trying to understand.

 Listening and dancing to music can really help younger children who communicate through movement and active play.
 You can help them by giving words to their movements.
 For example, "you are jumping up and down, you are really excited."
 Give her a chance to express herself by moving to music or picking a CD to listen to.
 Provide children with a variety of good music to choose from.
 They may find a particular song that is important to them or that reminds them of their loved one.